harness/developer-hub/docs/continuous-integration/ci-technical-reference/background-step-settings.md

 ### Port Bindings

-Depending on the Build stage's **Infrastructure**, some steps might run on a bare-metal VM while other steps run in containers.
-The port used to communicate with a service started by a Background step depends on where the step is running: bare-metal steps use the **Host Port** and containerized steps use the **Container Port**.
+Depending on the Build stage's **Infrastructure**, some steps might run on VMs while other steps run in containers.
+The port used to communicate with a service started by a Background step depends on where the step is running: VMs use the **Host Port** and containerized steps use the **Container Port**.

 <details>
 <summary>Port Bindings example</summary>

 Assume you create a Background step with the **Name** and **Id** `myloginservice`.

-- A containerized step talks to this service using `myloginservice:*****container\_port*`.
+- A containerized step talks to this service using `myloginservice:container_port`.
-- A Run or Run Test step that runs directly on a VM or in a Kubernetes cluster talks to the service using `localhost:*****host\_port*`.
+- A Run or Run Test step that runs directly on a VM or in a Kubernetes cluster talks to the service using `localhost:host_port`.

 </details>